eoecn/statlysis/README.markdown

 2. statistical query api in Ruby and HTTP
 3. Interacting with Javascript charting library, e.g. Highcharts, D3.
 5. More tests
-6. support collections which splited by date
-7. Add @criteria to MultipleDataset
+6. Add @criteria to MultipleDataset

 Statistical Process